from small one page howto to huge articles all in one place

 Caution

-After running mysql_upgrade, stop the server and restart it so that any changes made to the system tables take effect.
+3. Stop the server and restart it so that any system table changes take effect.

-If you have multiple MySQL server instances running, invoke mysql_upgrade with connection parameters appropriate for connecting to the desired server.
+If you have multiple MySQL server instances to upgrade, invoke mysql_upgrade with connection parameters appropriate for connecting to each of the desired servers.
 For example, with servers running on the local host on parts 3306 through 3308, upgrade each of them by connecting to the appropriate port:

 For local host connections on Unix, the --protocol=tcp option forces a connection using TCP/IP rather than the Unix socket file.

 By default, mysql_upgrade runs as the MySQL root user.
-If the root password is expired when you run mysql_upgrade, you will see a message that your password is expired and that mysql_upgrade failed as a result.
-To correct this, reset the root password to unexpire it and run mysql_upgrade again:
+If the root password is expired when you run mysql_upgrade, it displays a message that your password is expired and that mysql_upgrade failed as a result.
+To correct this, reset the root password to unexpire it and run mysql_upgrade again.
+First, connect to the server as root:

 Enter password: **** <- enter root password here

 mysql_upgrade supports the following options, which can be specified on the command line or in the [mysql_upgrade] and [client] groups of an option file.
-Unrecognized options are passed to mysqlcheck.
-For information about option files, see Section 4.2.6, lqUsing Option Filesrq.
+For information about option files used by MySQL programs, see Section 6.2.2.2, lqUsing Option Filesrq.

 * --help